MrAlevy/pet_e-portfolio/content/06/06_Unit 7-8 - Worksheet.md

 <br/>

 **Context**
-Previously, a two-tailed independent samples \( t \)-test was done to check if there was a difference in the average impurity levels between the two filtration agents in **Data Set G**.
-This test gave a \( p \)-value above 0.05, meaning no significant difference was found at the 5% level.
+Previously, a two-tailed independent samples t-test was done to check if there was a difference in the average impurity levels between the two filtration agents in **Data Set G**.
+This test gave a p-value above 0.05, meaning no significant difference was found at the 5% level.

 A one-tailed test, instead, would focus only on the idea that **Filter Agent 1** is more effective (i.e., it reduces impurity levels more than **Filter Agent 2**).
 This approach looks for a difference in only one direction, which increases the test's power by using the entire significance level (\( \alpha = 0.05 \)) for one tail of the distribution.

 **Possible Outcomes**

-- If the one-tailed test resulted in a \( p \)-value less than 0.05, it would show **statistically significant evidence** at the 5% level to support that **Filter Agent 1** is more effective than **Filter Agent 2**.
+- If the one-tailed test resulted in a p-value less than 0.05, it would show **statistically significant evidence** at the 5% level to support that **Filter Agent 1** is more effective than **Filter Agent 2**.
-- If the one-tailed test gave a \( p \)-value greater than or equal to 0.05, the result would be the same as the two-tailed test: no evidence to suggest that **Filter Agent 1** is better.
+- If the one-tailed test gave a p-value greater than or equal to 0.05, the result would be the same as the two-tailed test: no evidence to suggest that **Filter Agent 1** is better.

 **Conclusion**